Special (non-degree) Students

-Billing for tuition is administered by the Vanderbilt University Office of Student Accounts, located at Suite 100 of the Baker Building, 21st Avenue South.
+Billing for tuition is administered by the Vanderbilt University Office of Student Accounts, located at Third Floor of the Admissions and Financial Aid Building, 2309 West End Ave.
 Their phone number is (615) 322-6693 or toll free (800) 288-1144.
 If you are a VUMC employee, contact VU Human Resources at 615-322-3246 for details regarding tuition assistance.

 Tuition and Fees

 Tuition is $1,642 per credit hour.
 Transcript fee is $100 (billed one time the first semester that you enroll; gives you a lifetime of official Vanderbilt transcripts).

 Special students will be charged a Student Service Fees of $250.00 for the fall and spring semesters and $85 for the summer semester.
 Student Service Fees cannot be waived.

 Technology Requirements & Support

 All students must obtain a VUNet ID and e-password.
 You will receive an e-mail with instruction.